framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 @end

 For Unreal Engine 4 powered games, it's possible to re-create the in-game console that's usually stripped out when the game is build for shipping.
-To do so, you can use the Universal UE4 Console Unlocker / Dumper dll, in short **UUU**.
+To do so, you can use the Universal UE4 Unlocker, in short **UUU**.
 It comes with its own injector, IGCSInjectorUI.exe, and is ready to use.
 See below what you have to do to get started.

 @alert important